Table of Contents

 What is Native Advertising?

-Let’s quickly remind ourselves that native advertising is a type of ad that tries to blend in with the website or feed they appear on.
+Let’s quickly remind ourselves that native advertising is a type of an ad that tries to blend in with the website or feed they appear on.
 Native ads don’t look like traditional ads: they are not invasive and create an impression of being native to the content of the website.

-Native ads have more visual elements – headlines and creatives – that work in your favor if you know how to master them.
+Native ads have more visual elements – headlines and creatives – that work in your favour if you know how to master them.
 So how to make your headlines and creatives powerful and truly engage your potential clients?

-Keep it Short
+1. Keep it Short

-I guess everybody has heard thousand times already that the average attention span has been decreasing dramatically these past years.
+I guess everybody has heard a thousand times already that the average attention span has been decreasing dramatically these past years.
 It means you need to make your headlines short and on point.
 Of course, different native traffic sources require a different number of characters, but the shorter you keep them the better.

-Create a Sense of Urgency
+2. Create a Sense of Urgency

 Nobody wants to miss out on a bargain.
 This is how our consumerism-centric brain works in today’s consumerist world.
 Create an impression of urgency and scarcity with your message.
 You snooze you lose!